catlewin/invisible-watermark-cat/threshold_tests/rotate_test_results/rotate_summary.md

 # 📊 Rotate Threshold Summary

+> 📘 **Rotation thresholds reflect the maximum degree of rotation where watermark decoding was still successful.**

 This summary reports the robustness of each watermarking method under threshold-based attacks.
 - **Clean Failures**: Number of images where the method failed to decode the original, unattacked watermarked image.
 These images are excluded from threshold calculations.
 - **Attack Failures**: Number of images that failed decoding at all tested attack levels.